Committee on the Rights of the Child: Qatar

 (d) Establish a complaints mechanism so that children can safely and confidentially report persons who use corporal punishment;

-(e) Conduct awareness-raising programmes, including campaigns, training sessions and other activities to prevent corporal punishment and to promote a positive change in the mindset on corporal punishment in all settings.”Read more from Session 075 (2017)
+(e) Launch awareness-raising programmes, including campaigns, training sessions and other activities to prevent corporal punishment and to promote a positive change in the mindset on corporal punishment in all settings.”Read more from Session 075 (2017)

 Session 052 (2009)